in ,

 For pharmaceutical and insurance companies, these distinctions might be significant.
 However, for patients and physicians, it doesn’t matter whether you inject Mounjaro or Zepbound, Ozempic or Wegovy.

-In fact, most people now use these drugs for weight loss rather than for diabetes.
+Most people now use these drugs for weight loss rather than for diabetes.

 The only argument in favor of using the approved brands for weight loss and diabetes, respectively, is to ensure that those who need these drugs the most—obese individuals with diabetes—can access them.